Volcano (South Park)

 "Volcano" is the second episode of the first season of the American animated television series South Park.
 It first aired on Comedy Central in the United States on August 20, 1997.
 In the episode, Stan, Kyle, Cartman and Kenny go on a hunting trip with Stan's uncle Jimbo and his war buddy Ned.
 While on the trip, Stan is frustrated by his unwillingness to shoot a living creature, and Cartman tries to scare the hunting party with tales of a creature named Scuzzlebutt.
 Meanwhile, the group is unaware that a nearby volcano is about to erupt.

-The episode was written by series co-creators Trey Parker and Matt Stone.
+The episode was written and directed by series co-creators Trey Parker and Matt Stone.
 It was inspired by the 1997 disaster films Volcano and Dante's Peak, both of which Parker and Stone strongly disliked.
 The plot was also based on the significant amount of hunting Parker and Stone witnessed while growing up in Colorado; Stan's hesitation about the sport mirrors Parker's real-life feelings about hunting.
 Parker and Stone felt the computer animation in "Volcano" had greatly improved compared to the early episodes; they were particularly pleased with the lava, which was made to resemble orange construction paper.

 "Volcano" received generally positive reviews and was nominated for a 1997 Environmental Media Award.
-1.11 million viewers watched the original broadcast according to Nielsen ratings.
-The episode featured the first appearances of recurring characters Ned Gerblansky and Randy Marsh.
+The episode featured the first appearances of recurring characters, Jimbo Kern, Ned Gerblansky, and Randy Marsh.
 The latter, who is also the town geologist, is established as Stan's father in later episodes.
-It also marked the first of two appearances for Scuzzlebutt, who became a popular minor character and appeared in the video games South Park 10: The Game, South Park: Phone Destroyer and South Park Rally.
+It also marked the first of two appearances for Scuzzlebutt, who became a popular minor character and appeared in the video games South Park 10: The Game, South Park: Phone Destroyer, and South Park Rally.
 The episode parodied the Duck and Cover educational videos from the 1950s and 1960s that advised people to hide under tables in the event of a nuclear attack.